Many sangha members hold significant leadership positions. Current Board Members are identified with asterisks (*).

 Cheryl Kinzen Morrow

-Cheryl Morrow is a Practice Leader for weekend sits and the treasurer of the Board of Directors.
+Cheryl Morrow is a Practice Leader for Saturday sits, the treasurer of the Board of Directors, and a trustee of the Resilient Sangha Project.
 She has been practicing with this community since 2011.
 For over 20 years she has run her own business as an engineering consultant with clients all over the world.
 She is now semi-retired and loves gardening and long walks with her dog in the woods.

-Julie Seido Nelson, Sensei
+Julie Seido Nelson

 James Musoku Peregrino